pymae/pymae.github.io/store.md

 Purchasing *Python for Mechanical and Aerospace Engineering* through this website (powered by Stripe) provides the author with the greatest royalty for the same e-book price across all digital channels.
 If you run into any issues, email pythonforengineering (at) gmail.com!

+**WARNING!!
+This page is under development.
+If you try to buy the ebook right now, you will probably just give me money and not get an ebook.
+Please use other vendors.**

 <!-- Begin Stripe Checkout Form -->

 <!-- Load Stripe.js on your website. -->